 Once you’ve identified the leaking/whistling area, you can apply a sealing technique of your choice.

-Rear View Mirror Plastic triangle
+Rear View Mirror Plastic Triangle

-If your wind noise if coming from outside, close to the front of your doors, then you want to investigate your rear view mirrors.
+If your wind noise is coming from outside, close to the front of your doors, then you want to investigate your rearview mirrors.
 The triangular plastic sections around the mirror can become worn over time and not sit properly seated and flush.

 As a quick way to isolate the plastic triangular fittings, tape them up and go for a quick spin.
 Make sure you can get up to speeds of 65mph to test properly.
-Make sure you replace both driver and passenger sides.
+Make sure you replace both the driver and passenger sides.

 Top Windshield Bolts

 If you are 100% convinced the noise is coming from the front top section of the windshield then you should adjust the hardware in the front of the panels.
-Make sure all four bolts that hold the windshield in place are actually properly secured.
+Make sure all four bolts that hold the windshield in place are properly secured.
 This will help with front wind noise.

 - These allow you to adjust up and down, adjust them all the way so you can pull the panels farther down when you flip the handles over.

 - To make it extra secure, you can add a brass 1/2” shim washer .010” between the panel lever and the bolt.

 The Wrangler door and windshield sealing properties are poor.
 Unfortunately, this makes them susceptible to leaks when driving in rain and excessive wind noise.

 It’s always recommended to visit your dealership first for a diagnosis.
 Unfortunately, it’s a well-known fact that certain dealerships are a bit reluctant to investigate or do anything about it.
-I guess the level of support, in this regard varies from dealer to dealer.
+I guess the level of support, in this regard, varies from dealer to dealer.